-pair pair number remstat Remission status at randomization (1=partial, 2=complete) t1 Time to relapse for placebo patients, months t2 Time to relapse for 6-MP patients, months relapse Relapse indicator (O=censored, 1=relapse) for 6-MP patients
+pair pair number

+remstat Remission status at randomization (1=partial, 2=complete)

+t.1 Time to relapse for placebo patients, months t2

+Time to relapse for 6-MP patients, months

+relapse Relapse indicator (0=censored, 1=relapse) for 6-MP patients

+Descriptive Statistics

 - The average time in each group is not useful.
 Some of the 6-MP patients have not relapsed at the time recorded, while all of the placebo patients have relapsed. - The median time is not really useful either because so many of the 6-MP patients have not relapsed (12/21). - Both are biased down in the 6-MP group.
+Remember that lower times are worse since they indicate sooner recurrence.